-It's a two-tiered system maintained by a convoluted funding formula that doesn't spend money based on where it will really matter, and fails to place the best teachers -- or even simply qualified teachers -- with the children who need them the most.
+It's a two-tiered system maintained by a convoluted funding formula that doesn't spend money based on where it will really matter and fails to place the best teachers -- or even simply qualified teachers -- with the children who need them the most.

-While politicians have loudly touted expensive education reforms, they have lacked the real political will to reform the system.
-Instead, they simply raise the bar on the schools and the students.
+And while politicians have loudly touted expensive education reforms, they have lacked the real political will to reform the system, instead simply raising the bar on the schools and the students.